 As thousands cheer, Three Rivers Stadium, 30-year-old home of the Pirates, is imploded.
 Roberto Clemente's 3,000th hit as well as Mike Schmidt's 500th career home run are part of the historic park's legacy.

-Jose Canseco’s controversial book, Juiced, is made available in certain markets in anticipation to his appearance on CBS’s Sixty Minutes.
+Jose Canseco’s controversial book, Juiced, is made available in certain markets in anticipation of his appearance on CBS’s Sixty Minutes.
 The self proclaimed godfather of the steroids in baseball alleges Mark McGwire, Juan Gonzalez, Rafael Palmeiro and Ivan Rodriguez all used illegal performance-enhancing drugs.

 The Mets announce their former slugging All-Star and often-troubled Rookie of the Year, Darryl Strawberry, will rejoin the team as a special outfield instructor during spring training.
 He will also join former 1986 World Champion teammates Gary Carter, Lenny Dykstra, Howard Johnson and Tim Teufel at Shea Stadium on Feb.
 27 when single-game tickets go on sale.